KaiHugs/StockScraper/README.md

 ## Installation
 - Install version [3.8](https://www.python.org/downloads/release/python-380/) ~ (not tested for other versions of python).
-- Download and open StockScraper file in IDE.
+- Download and open StockScraper file in IDE or terminal.
 - `pip3 install -r requirements.txt`
 - Run the scrapeit.py file to run the bot.